-Once complete, the facilitator photographed the participant's selected street section.
+Once complete, the facilitator photographed the participant's preferred cross-section of buildings.
 This was printed and posted on a wall to create a gallery as the workshop progressed.

-Online, people were asked to provide feedback on the same areas through a series of visual multiple choice questions, complemented by a comment field.
+For the online version, people were asked to provide input on the same areas through a visual preference survey, complemented by a comment field.

-3. Building Design Guideline Preferences
+Activity 3: Building Design Guideline Preferences

-At the community workshop, participants were asked to provide preferences on parking, retail and building stepbacks through a visual preference survey and open comments.
-Participants were asked to indicate their preferences on either side of 36th Street N.E. and comment:
+At the workshop, participants were asked to select preferences for parking, retail and building step-backs through a visual preference survey and open comments.
+Participants were asked to indicate their preferences for these items on either side of 36th Street N.E. and comment if necessary.